25 Things I Quit in Order to Simplify

 That made sense.

-Because when you try to do it all, you end up doing everything just okay.
-And honestly, life is too short for that.
+When you try to do it all, you end up doing everything just okay, and life is too short for that.

 5. I Quit Responding When I'm Mad